fara-pug/fara-pug/index.md

 done but never did; and I've played them all.

 I'm hosting these as a [web-page at github](https://fara-pug.github.io/fara-pug/) now, but that looks really lame.
 But fear not!
-With [github stylesheets](https://github.com/fara-pug/fara-pug/blob/main/index.md) they are quite nice looking already.
+With [github stylesheets](https://github.com/fara-pug/fara-pug/blob/main/index.md) the notes look quite nice already.
 For the full crazy, take a look at [some vids](https://www.startpage.com/do/search?query=emacs+org+mode+outline+youtube) then grab the source document [from the repo](https://github.com/fara-pug/fara-pug).

-<a id="org12e1a7c"></a>
+<a id="org6c11c0b"></a>

 ## Note

+The is the start of 'rolling unannounced updates' via Github hosting.

+To stay totally informed of my very random comings and going, enter
+<https://github.com/fara-pug.atom> into your rss-feed reader.
+I like the [Feedbro
+Reader](https://www.startpage.com/do/search?query=Feedbro+Reader).
+Set the update interval to weekly so that you catch changes I make out of the blue after having not been seen.
+(Also set "maximum items to keep" to 1)

-The is the 2nd release, incorporating more things learned on the journey toward my first win.
-Grossly obsolete notes about old versions and system have now been removed.
+As I'm incorporating more things gleaned and learned on the journey toward my first win there's no need to announce anything on the Discord except your significant contributions to this documentation.. or perhaps when I restructure things and make a 'new release'.

+**Catching up?** Want to see what changed in this document?
+[See the History](https://github.com/fara-pug/fara-pug/commits/main) and click the **bold** title of the entries you see for the geeky details.
+If you just want to see when new pages went live, [there's a list for that too](https://github.com/fara-pug/fara-pug/deployments/activity_log?environment=github-pages).

-<a id="orgfa87291"></a>
+<a id="org3c59c45"></a>

 ## Thanks